Notting Hill is a vibrant and trendy area in west London, famous for its Portobello Road Market and Notting Hill Carnival.

 Carry a reusable water bottle and some energy drinks to sustain.
 You can also carry some sunscreen, tissues, and wet wipes.

-Make sure to carry your cash because ATM couldn’t be easily found and also it will be filled with people.
-J’ouvert is a huge part of the festival and is very crowdy.
+Make sure to carry your cash because ATMs can’t be easily found and will also be filled with people.
+J’ouvert was a massive part of the festival and was very crowded.

-You will be covered in paint and chocolate for sure as it’s part of the fun.
+You will indeed be covered in paint and chocolate, as it’s part of the fun.
 It happens at sunrise and is highly recommended.
 You’ll find usage of your tissues here.

 7. Things You Can do After the Carnival

-If you still feel like spending a little more time in the venue, after the carnival is over, we have got you covered because there are a lot of things to check out in Notting Hill.
+If you still feel like spending a little more time in the venue after the carnival, we have got you covered because there are many things to check out in Notting Hill.

 - You can head to one of the most famous street markets in the globe, Portobello Road market